 Pros to this fee agreement

-- There is incentive to make you more money by the agency or manager
+• There is an incentive to make more money by the agency or manager

 Cons to this fee agreement